chiyuOi/robot/README.md

-Communication-robot
-Creators
+## Creators
+This project was developed by:

+Abdullah

+Choki

--Hadi, Choki, Shimada
+Shimada